(a) The commissioner of human services shall:

 (4) maintain an advisory committee to provide recommendations in reports to the commissioner regarding program and service needs of persons with brain injuries;

-(6) investigate present and potential models of service coordination which can be delivered at the local level; and
+(6) investigate present and potential models of service coordination which can be delivered at the local level.

-(7) the advisory committee required by clause (4) must consist of no fewer than ten members and no more than 30 members.
+(b) The advisory committee required by paragraph (a), clause (4), must consist of no fewer than ten members and no more than 30 members.
 The commissioner shall appoint all advisory committee members to one- or two-year terms and appoint one member as chair.
-The advisory committee does not terminate until June 30, 2018.
+The advisory committee expires on June 30, 2023.

 Persons eligible for traumatic brain injury administrative case management and consultation must be eligible medical assistance recipients who have traumatic or certain acquired brain injury and are at risk of institutionalization.